We select and review products independently. When you purchase through our links we may earn a commission. Learn more.

 Services like Netflix are defined by ad-free streaming.
 But this business model grows more expensive every year, and customers are starting to feel the pain.
-Ad-supported streaming is the only solution—it’s cheap and profitable, and in just a few years, it will become the norm.
+Ad-supported streaming is the only solution---it's cheap and profitable, and in just a few years, it will become the norm.

 The Era of Cheap Ad-Free Streaming Is Over

 Streaming services used to be a serious bargain.
-Netflix originally charged just $7.99 a month and offered an incredible library of shows and movies—it was a clear and attractive alternative to cable TV.
+Netflix originally charged just $7.99 a month and offered an incredible library of shows and movies---it was a clear and attractive alternative to cable TV.

 But the era of cheap streaming is over.
 Services like Netflix and Hulu now cost between $12 and $15 a month.
 And now that every media corporation owns a unique streaming platform, customers who want a wide selection of shows and movies are forced to join multiple services.